Ruelle-Pollicott Resonances of Stochastic Systems in Reduced State Space. Part II: Stochastic Hopf Bifurcation: Summary and Discussion

-From the difference in structure of the mixing spectrum below and above the bifurcation point {\mk identified} in Section \ref{sec:smallNoiseExpansion}, one could hope to distinguish the subcritical case of a stable fixed point perturbed by noise, from the supercritical case of a perturbed limit cycle.
-However, close to the bifurcation point and for a high level of noise, the small-noise expansions of the eigenvalues are no longer in agreement with the numerical approximations of Section \ref{sec:numericalHopf}.
+From the difference in structure of the RP spectrum below and above the bifurcation point {\mk identified} in Section~\ref{sec:smallNoiseExpansion}, one could hope to distinguish the case of a single stable stationary point perturbed by noise below the bifurcation, from the case of a perturbed limit cycle above the bifurcation.
+However, close to the bifurcation point and for a high level of noise, the small-noise expansions of the eigenvalues are no longer in agreement with the numerical approximations of Section~\ref{sec:numericalHopf}.
 The stochastic dynamics can no longer be understood in terms of small perturbations of the deterministic dynamics.
 The numerical approximations, however, give evidence that new constraints emerge at the bifurcation point.
 These results can be summarized as follows:

-\fbox{ } geometric characterization of the phenomenon of phase diffusion and the formulas for the mixing eigenvalues and eigenfunctions allow one to gain novel insights on the dependence of the regularity of nonlinear oscillators forced by noise not only on the noise level, but also on the stability of the underlying limit cycle and on the twist of its isochrons.
+\fbox{ } geometric characterization of the phenomenon of phase diffusion and the formulas for the RP eigenvalues and eigenfunctions allow one to gain novel insights on the dependence of the regularity of nonlinear oscillators forced by noise not only on the noise level, but also on the stability of the underlying limit cycle and on the twist of its isochrons.

-{\mk The analysis conducted here on the stochastic Hopf equation points out a rich set of properties that builds intuition for examination of more complex nonlinear oscillations in presence of noise.} In part III, these results are applied to models of a leading mode of climate variability, El Ni\~no-Southern Oscillation, for which understanding the dynamics behind its aperiodicity remains a challenge.
+{\mk The analysis conducted here on the stochastic Hopf equation points out a rich set of properties that builds intuition for examination of more complex nonlinear oscillations in presence of noise.} In the third part of this contribution~\cite{tantet_ruellepollicott_2019}, these results are applied to models of a leading mode of climate variability, El Ni\~no-Southern Oscillation, for which understanding the dynamics behind its aperiodicity remains a challenge.